jkingportfolio/CI_PP1_TheCocktailBar/README.md

 </details>

-10. As a returning user i would want to book a table via an online booking system
+10. As a returning user I would want to book a table via an online booking system

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |